cristobalgrau/terraform-beginner-bootcamp-2023/journal/week1.md

 If for any reason you close your workspace environment before run `terraform destroy` you will lose your statefile.
 Then you will have to delete all your cloud infrastructure manually.

-Another way is to use the command `terraform import` but it could not work for all cloud recources, you have to verify the documentation of every Terraform provider you use to see which if they support the import commmand.
+Another way is to use the command `terraform import` but it could not work for all cloud resources, you have to verify the documentation of every Terraform provider you use to see if they support the import command.

 ### `terraform import`